Explore Collections Explore The Collections

 Notes

 The Long Passage was rebuilt at the same time as the Discount Office.
 It ran from north to south along the west side of the Bullion Court, providing easy communication from the entrance lobby to the Chief Cashier's Office, Secretary, and the Accountants Office and other buildings in the newly built north-west extension.
-The plans on drawings 29 and 30 verso show the southern end of the Long Passage; the door recessed in a segmental-headed arch gives onto to the lobby of the Director's offices.
+The plans on this drawing and SM 11/1/4 verso show the southern end of the Long Passage; the door recessed in a segmental-headed arch gives onto the lobby of the Director's offices.
 The right-hand side of both drawings leads north.
-The design on the verso of drawing 30 must be an earlier plan, with a window added in pencil (which appears in drawing 29) and a disregard for ornament.
-Drawing 29 shows how the Long Passage was a series of arches, not unlike the loggia on the north side of the Waiting Room Court (scheme 3:6).
+The design on the verso of SM 11/1/4 must be an earlier plan, with a window added in pencil (which appears in this drawing) and a disregard for ornament.
+The drawing shows how the Long Passage was a series of arches, not unlike the loggia on the north side of the Waiting Room Court (see First phase of north-west extension scheme).

 Level